openai/gpt-oss/README.md

 We're releasing two flavors of these open models:

 - `gpt-oss-120b` — for production, general purpose, high reasoning use cases that fit into a single H100 GPU (117B parameters with 5.1B active parameters)
-- `gpt-oss-20b` — for lower latency, and local or specialized use cases (21B parameters with 3.6B active parameters)
+- `gpt-oss-20b` — for lower latency and local or specialized use cases (21B parameters with 3.6B active parameters)

 Both models were trained using our [harmony response format][harmony] and should only be used with this format; otherwise, they will not work correctly.